 EveryPlate offes 2 types of customer support—24/7 live chat and a weekday landline available from 6 am to 11 pm EST. EveryPlate also has an informative FAQ section covering a range of topics like shipping, billing, and food safety.

-With the EveryPlate app, you can take care of many problems without calling customer service.
-This includes skipping weeks, changing your address, or ending your subscription.
-If you need to end your EveryPlate plan, my guide will show you how to do it quickly and easily.
+The EveryPlate app allows you to solve numerous issues without needing to contact customer service.
+This encompasses skipping weeks, modifying your address, or canceling your subscription.
+If you wish to cancel your EveryPlate plan, my guide will instruct you on how to accomplish it swiftly and effortlessly.

 How EveryPlate Compares to Other Meal Delivery Services